nicksinks/ProjectGreen/README.md

 # determined Personality Class not viable.
 # Traits and PersonalityType will have a Composition relationship
 # 04.16.2023 Added GUI.
 Had to reload all classes to add JavaFX to project
+# added newMainBranch to house said GUI and classes.
+#
 # Class authors:
 # @nicholaszeig
 # @zachariahsykes